rom1mouret/mpcl/README.md

 - false negative rate is 0%.
 - if multiple classifiers report a positive match, we randomly choose between them.

+In simple settings such as MNIST and EMNIST, MPCL boils down to self-supervised outlier detection.
+I believe it will prove more fruitful in more complex settings.

 ## Triangular activation